 I’ve had the Kenko Auto DG 12mm, 20mm, and 36mm macro extensions tubes for over a year, but I have not used them much.
 When I bought them, I was very excited but had little experience with macro.
 I still have little experience wit macro.
 This summer, I experimented with shooting macros of sunflowers and insects, but I do not like the results.

 The Extension Tubes have no optics but extend the distance between the lens and the camera sensor.
-The result is that the focusing point on the sensor is moved closer to the front of the lens.
+The result is that the sensor’s focusing point is moved closer to the front of the lens.
 This allows a lens to focus closer than the normal focusing distance of that lens.
-This magnifies the subject making it appear larger.
+This magnifies the subject, making it appear larger.
 This is useful for doing macro photography without a dedicated macro lens.

-The feature image for this post is the subject shot with my AF-S Nikkor 85mm f/1.8 without extension tubes.
+This post’s featured image is the subject shot with my AF-S Nikkor 85mm f/1.8 without extension tubes.
 I then attached the 12mm and took another photograph.
-With this extension, I was able to get in much closer to "Mal".
+With this extension, I was able to get in much closer to “Mal”.
 The magnification ratio with the 12mm is approximately 1.25.
 The image should appear 1.25 larger in my viewfinder.

 Because the extension tubes also impact the depth of field, I adjusted the aperture to increase the depth of field for each tube.
 This, of course, also increased the exposure times.
 To keep things in focus, I shot these images with the camera mounted on a tripod.

 The next image below was taken with the 20mm extension attached.
 The magnification ratio of the 20mm tube is approximately 1.36.
 I was able to move in closer to Mal and fill my viewfinder.

 I swapped out the 20mm and attached the 36mm.
 I didn’t test with the 20mm and 12mm together.
 The combined magnification is too close to what can be obtained with the 36mm alone.
 The magnification ratio of the 36mm tube is approximately 1.59.
 The difference in magnification is tiny.